 Answer common questions

 Your clients are likely to have a lot of the same questions.
-One strategy you can use to make your emails valuable to them is simply to provide basic answers to these common questions.
+One legal marketing strategy you can use to make your emails valuable to them is simply to provide basic answers to these common questions.

 For example, “What happens to my driver’s license if I get a DUI?” would be a perfect question to answer if you are a DUI defense attorney.